Aden Duale: Political positions

 In 2014, Duale argued that homosexuality in Kenya was "as serious as terrorism", but argued against stepping up legal sanctions on the grounds that the Kenyan constitution and the penal code were tough enough.

 Personal life

-Diale has a wife and five sons.
+A Kenyan of Somali descent, Duale has a wife and five sons.
 His eldest son is in university while the youngest is in kindergarten.